Skip to main content

 Cancer vaccines: Several types of vaccines for boosting the body’s immune response to pancreatic cancer cells are being tested in clinical trials.
 Unlike vaccines against infections like measles or mumps, these vaccines are designed to help treat, not prevent, pancreatic cancer.
 One possible advantage of these types of treatments is that they tend to have very limited side effects.
 At this time, vaccines are available only in clinical trials.

 Drugs that target immune system checkpoints: The immune system normally keeps itself from attacking other normal cells in the body by using “checkpoints” – proteins on immune cells that need to be activated (or inactivated) to start an immune response.
 Cancer cells sometimes find ways to use these checkpoints to avoid being attacked by the immune system.
-Newer drugs that target these checkpoints have shown a lot of promise in treating some types of cancer.
+Drugs that target these checkpoints have shown promise in treating some types of cancer.
 Some of these are now being studied for use in pancreatic cancer.

 Individualization of therapy

 Some drugs seem to work better if certain types of mutations can be found in the patient’s tumor.
-For example, erlotinib may work better in patients whose tumors have a particular change in the EGFR gene.
+For example, olaparib may work better in patients whose tumors have a particular inherited change in the BRCA gene.
 This concept is an area of intense study.
-There might also be some gene alterations that affect how well gemcitabine will work in a particular patient.
 Identifying markers that can predict how well a drug will work before it is given is an important area of research in many types of cancer.

 The American Cancer Society medical and editorial content team